PSeegers97/ADSMotoric/README.md

 <h3>Data visualization (exploratory)</h3>
   <br/>
-To find some similarities in the t0 dataset a t-SNE has been plotted.
-Here (LINK ZUM FOLDER) are the plots with different t-SNE parameters.
-After viewing them it has been discovered that there is no real cluster in the t-SNE therefore no pattern has been discovered.
+To find some similarities in the t0 dataset a t-SNE has been plotted. [ Here are the plots with different t-SNE parameters.](/Notebooks/Visualizations/t-SNE_visualizations.ipynb) After viewing them it has been discovered that there is no real cluster in the t-SNE therefore no pattern has been discovered.
 <hr>
 </details>